 If you’re not familiar with Jasmine guitars, there’s a good chance that you’ve heard of their former parent company – Takamine.
 Takamine produce some of the world’s finest acoustic guitars, and while Jasmine was sold on to another company, the quality instilled while they were in the Takamine family still remains.

-The S35 is a full bodied dreadnought style guitar.
+The S35 is a full bodied dreadnought style acoustic guitar.
 This is by far the most common shape when it comes to acoustics.
 This is another slim necked guitar, making it easy for newer players, and especially for those with smaller hands, to get a proper grip and reach all areas of the fretboard.

 The neck is made from nato wood, and interestingly enough, it comes with a rosewood fretboard, something not often seen outside of high end guitars these days.
 We found that the rosewood felt great under the fingers, and we’re sure you’ll love not only the feel, but how good it looks, and how hard wearing it is, too.
 The action was low and fast playing, which further increased the comfort factor.

-Being a budget guitar, you aren’t getting solid tone woods on the body, but despite this, we still think it sounds fantastic.
+Being a budget acoustic guitar, you aren’t getting solid tone woods on the body, but despite this, we still think it sounds fantastic.
 The S35 has a very bright tone, and sounded wonderful when fingerpicking.
 The volume you get from the big dreadnought body is also a big plus.

 The top is made from laminated spruce, while the back and sides are made from a laminated agathis.
 Solid tonewoods are always nice, but laminate is often a better choice for a beginner – it responds much better to changes in temperature in humidity, so you can take it to the beach, camping, or wherever else you like.
 Plus, laminate is more resistant to chips, scratches and cracks, and the difference in tone is minimal until you start getting into premium selections.